lnmei/DH150-2020W/assignment05/README.md

 #### Demographic

-Age: 30
+* Age: 30
-Location: New York City, New York, USA
+* Location: New York City, New York, USA
-Education: Pursuing a Graduate Degree Information Studies and Library Science
+* Education: Pursuing a Graduate Degree in Information Studies and Library Science
-Job: pursuing Librarianship
+* Job: pursuing Librarianship

 ##### Reading Habits